diegovdc/piratidal/README.md

 ## Installation

 Piratidal requires the installation of Java, the `clojure-cli` and a suitable editor (one with a Clojure repl).
+You will also need to download `SuperCollider` and install `SuperDirt`.

 - Java - If you don't already have Java installed I recommend [open-jdk](https://openjdk.org/).